The 10 Best Apps for Cyclists You Should Install Right Now!

 Trek Ride Club app from trekbikes.com

-The Trek Ride Club app offers features like curated local routes, turn-by-turn navigation, and detailed ride metrics, including distance, elevation gain, and CO₂ emissions saved.
-It offers an integration with popular platforms such as Strava, Garmin, and Wahoo, allowing you to consolidate your ride data in one place.
+The Trek Ride Club app offers features such as curated local routes, turn-by-turn navigation, and detailed ride metrics, including distance, elevation gain, and saved CO₂ emissions.
+It integrates with popular platforms such as Strava, Garmin, and Wahoo, allowing you to consolidate your ride data in one place.
 Additionally, the RideLine feature provides direct access to Trek’s expert support team for assistance during your rides.

-To keep you motivated, the app includes a variety of challenges, such as the monthly 500-Mile Club and the Annual Distance/Elevation Challenge, where you can earn rewards (such as bike accessories or complete bikes) and track your progress.
+To keep you motivated, the app offers a variety of challenges, including the monthly 500-Mile Club and the Annual Distance/Elevation Challenge, where you can earn rewards (such as bike accessories or complete bikes) and track your progress.
 Special events like the Earth Day Challenge encourage environmentally friendly commuting by rewarding users who replace car trips with bike rides.
 Whether you’re a casual rider or a seasoned cyclist, the Trek Ride Club app offers tools and incentives to support your cycling journey.

 How Did I Choose the Best Cycling App?

-Before I could declare any of the apps as the best, I set the criteria for assessing the individual apps.
+Before I could declare any app the best, I set criteria for assessing the individual apps.

 Disclaimer: These criteria (sorted by importance) are purely subjective and may not reflect your preferences.